Time Dependent Hamiltonian Simulation Using Discrete Clock Constructions: Time Dependent Simulation by Multiproduct Formulas

-or, after isolating for $\Lambda(t_{i-1})$
+or, after isolating for $\Lambda_{2m+1}(t_{i-1})$

-At this point, let's now consider the upper bound in equation~\eq{LambdaBounds}.
-This bound is monotonically \emph{increasing} in $t$, and therefore also upper bounds $\Lambda(\tau)$ for any $\tau$ in $[t_{i-1}, t]$.
+At this point, let's now consider the upper bound in equation~\eqref{eq:LambdaBounds}.
+This bound is monotonically \emph{increasing} in $t$, and therefore also upper bounds $\Lambda_{2m+1}(\tau)$ for any $\tau$ in $[t_{i-1}, t]$.
 Therefore, it is also a bound for the maximum.

-Substituting bounds for $\Lambda(t_{i-1})$ from~\eq{average_bounds_value} gives us a bound on the maximum value in terms of the average.
+Substituting bounds for $\Lambda_{2m+1}(t_{i-1})$ from equation~\eqref{eq:average_bounds_value} gives us a bound on the maximum value in terms of the average.

-Solving for the average value of $\Lambda$, and multiplying by $t-t_{i-1}$ on both sides,
+Solving for the average value of $\Lambda_{2m+1}$, and multiplying by $t-t_{i-1}$ on both sides,

-Let us now choose a $t=t_i$ which will serve as the next time step in the adaptive scheme.
-We would like come as close as possible to saturating~\eq{timestepBD} while staying within the constraint imposed by the maximum bound of~\eq{LambdaBounds}.
-With $\Delta t_i \equiv t_i - t_{i-1}$, we choose
+Let us finally choose a $t=t_i$ which will serve as the next time step in the adaptive scheme.
+We would like come as close as possible to saturating equation~\eqref{eq:timestepBD} while staying within the constraint imposed by the maximum bound of equation~\eqref{eq:LambdaBounds}.
+Thus, we choose $t_i$ such that

 Since $K$ is a constant, for asymptotic purposes we will assume sufficiently small $\epsilon$ such that the right term is smaller.
-This yields
+Plugging in to~\eqref{eq:LambdabarbyMax} yields

-We then find by using the fact that $\frac{1}{41} \left(\frac{\epsilon}{0.32 \norm{a}_1 r} \right)^{1/(2M+1)} < 1$ and by summing over $i=1,\ldots,r$ in~\eqref{eq:rgInt} that
+We then find, by using the fact that $\frac{1}{5L} \left(\frac{\epsilon\sqrt{\pi m}}{\|a\|_1 r} \right)^{1/(2m+1)} < 1$ and by summing over $i=1,\ldots,r$ in~\eqref{eq:rgInt} that